National law and a local council's allocations policy set out who can apply for a council home. Not everyone qualifies.

 Find out what information you should include when applying for council housing and what happens once you have applied to your council's housing department.

-Choice-based lettings (CBL) are designed to introduce an element of choice for people who apply for council housing and housing association homes.
+Choice-based lettings schemes are designed to introduce an element of choice for people who apply for council housing and housing association homes.

 Find out how offers are made by a council's housing department and what you can do if you think the council accommodation being offered is unsuitable.